 “While not mandatory for most of the projects in Mexico, it would be useful to learn a bit of Spanish before you arrive in destination.
 You’ll gain the respect of your local colleagues and patients, it’ll be easier to make friends and it naturally makes your daily life smoother, allowing you to gain the most from your experience."

 On the other hand, some of our volunteer projects and destinations, specifically Spanish and French speaking ones, have language requirements.
 These requirements are there to make life at your project easier.
 You’ll be able to communicate better with students, patients and other beneficiaries which reduce frustration and improve understanding.

-So you might be wondering why you need to speak intermediate Spanish on a Medicine internship in Argentina but you don’t need to speak Mandarin as a volunteer with children in China.
+So you might be wondering why you need to speak intermediate Spanish on a Medicine Internship in Argentina but you don’t need to speak the local language on Childcare Projects.
 Let us shed some light on this.

 At our Childcare Projects, we focus on “learning through play”.
 This means that kids interact and get involved during fun educational activities like singing, dancing and music.
 These activities focus more on the physical involvement of the lesson, making the local language less important for you to know.
 In contrast, it’s important to know the local language on our Medical internships.
 You’ll be better able to interact with patients and discuss patient files with local doctors.
 By knowing the language, there is less room for error or miscommunication.

 If there are language requirements, you’ll find them listed on the project page.
 However, you can contact our Project Experts if you ever need assistance.